By Donna Cardillo, RN, MA, CSP, FAAN

 When Jane asked for my advice, I explained that since she’d been away from the bedside for more than four years, she had two choices: Either take a refresher course on her own or find a hospital that offered a reentry program for RNs who had been away from patient care.

-I suggested that she start by opening the Yellow Pages and calling local nurse recruiters and human resource departments to see whether their facilities offered reentry programs.
+I suggested that she start by calling local nurse recruiters and human resource departments to see whether their facilities offered reentry programs.
 If not, and if they wouldn’t hire her, I advised her to ask what it would take for them to offer her a job.
 None of the local hospitals offered a reentry program, and no one was willing to hire her without more recent experience.
 Several recruiters told her that she should take a refresher course, but they couldn’t tell her where to find one.

 Jane accepted both positions.